 U.S. citizenship does not pass directly from a grandparent to a grandchild.
 But don't stop there when looking into this matter.
 If your parent acquired citizenship from automatically (but perhaps unknowingly) from a U.S. citizen parent (your grandparent), it's possible that you then acquired citizenship from your parent.

-"Acquisition" of citizenship is a legal concept, by which some people who were born abroad to a U.S. citizen parents automatically become U.S. citizens themselves, if certain conditions are met.
+"Acquisition" of citizenship is a legal concept by which some people who were born abroad to a U.S. citizen parents automatically become U.S. citizens themselves, if certain conditions are met.

-Let's say, for example, that your grandmother gave birth to your mother in 1975.
-Under the laws in effect then (described in Nolo’s article, “Citizenship Through U.S. Citizen Parents (If You were Born Between 12/24/1952 and 11/13/1986)”), your grandmother would need to have lived in the U.S. for a minimum of ten years, with five of those years occurring after the age of 14, in order for her to pass citizenship to your mother.
-(We’re assuming that your grandfather was not also a U.S. citizen—if he was, a different law applies.)
-Your mother would not need to have lived in the U.S. at all to gain citizenship from her mother—but she probably would have in order to pass citizenship to you, as described next.
+Let's say, for example, that your grandmother was a U.S. citizen, and gave birth to your mother in 1975.
+Under the laws in effect then (described in Citizenship Through U.S. Citizen Parents (If You Were Born Between 12/24/1952 and 11/13/1986)), your grandmother would need to have lived in the U.S. for a minimum of ten years, with five of those years occurring after the age of 14, in order for her to pass citizenship to your mother.
+(This example assumes that your grandfather was not also a U.S. citizen—if he was, a different law applies.)
+Your mother would not need to have lived in the U.S. at all to gain citizenship from her mother—but she probably would have had to in order to pass citizenship to you, as described next.

-Let’s say that you were born in 1996.
+Or let's say that you were born in 1996.
 If your mother is indeed a U.S. citizen, but your father is not, then for you to acquire citizenship from her, she would need to have been a U.S. resident for at least five years, with two of those years being after the age of 14.
-(For details, see “Citizenship Through U.S. Citizen Parents (If You were Born Between 11/14/1986 and the Present).”)
+(For details, see Citizenship Through U.S. Citizen Parents (If Born Between 11/14/1986 and Today).)